 The effect of a soft skills deficit is going to have a big impact on us all before long, and this will be of particular concern to parents.
-Latest warnings indicate that UK children are losing out to those in Asia, in terms of getting a grip on the essential soft skills needed today.
 Unfortunately, our education system is seriously stuck in the past…

-According to research by Development Economics Ltd, strong soft skills can boost an individual’s lifetime earnings by up to 15%, but in a Backing Soft Skills Report by McDonalds, it was estimated that more than half a million UK workers will be held back by soft skills deficits by 2020.
+According to research by Development Economics Ltd, strong soft skills can boost an individual’s lifetime earnings by up to 15%, but in a Backing Soft Skills Report by McDonald’s, it was estimated that more than half a million UK workers will soon be held back by soft skills deficits.

 And it’s not only in the workplace that soft skills are determinants of success – they are crucial for personal happiness, particularly in times of rapid change.

-Since 2000 BBF have been delivering innovative training and educational projects, using our award-winning, in-house methodology BBM®, based on fivebarriers that limit access to our soft skills, and have a dramatic, negative impact on performance.
+Since 2000 we have been delivering innovative training and educational projects, using our award-winning, in-house methodology BBM®, based on five barriers that limit access to our soft skills, and have a dramatic, negative impact on performance.

 You can read more about our methodology here: https://www.barrierbreakersfoundation.org/how/bbm/